oottppxx/enigma2/plugins/innocent/README.md

 For Suls, make sure the bouquets will be generated as HLS/M3U8 (IPTV type 4097, eventually 5002 or even 5001 if you installed serviceapp).
-It won't hurt to install my Suls (e2m3u2bouquet) mod, either.

-For EPG, make sure, for now, that you install my EPGImporter (xmlimport) mod, otherwise you may find the EPG a little sparse.

 Big thanks to @duoduo80 for all the testing and experimenting endured!!!

-Dev/Testing on OpenATV 6.2, Caveat Emptor.
+Dev/Testing on OpenATV 6.2 and OpenPLi 6.2,
+            Caveat Emptor.